vn971/fast_json_encode/README.md

 * It only produces "minimized" JSON.
 * Only `string`, `number` and `boolean` can be used as table keys.
 Everything else is converted "lossy".
 * It does not distinguish "arrays" and "tables", because making such distinction would be too expensive in Lua.
 On the upside, all tables are handled uniformly.
-* It's not battle-tested.
-If you'll use the project, please "star" it, so that others (and me) would know it's really in use.

 Implementations:
 * "correct" -- as fast as I could write it while being correct.
-* "incorrect fast" -- four times faster, but doesn't have string escaping.
+* "incorrect fast" -- three times faster, but doesn't have string escaping.
 * "incorrect simple" -- minimum LoC.
 No string escaping.

 Examples: